Monday, 30 June 2025

 For system or data faliure reqeusts

-Can maintain Deadletter queru and Fallout queue so that can reprocess them after few retries and to unblock other reqeusts.
+Can maintain Dead letter queue and Fallout queue so that can reprocess them after few retries and to unblock other requests.

 Understand scope of the problem